 7. Provide volunteering opportunities

-And Volunteering opportunities can break down barriers.
-And help bridge the communication gap between your school and the home.
+Providing varied volunteering opportunities can break down barriers, helping to bridge the communication gap between your school and home and increased promoting parental involvement.

 Volunteering – through Parent Teacher Associations (PTA) or participating in projects at school – can build up valuable networks, drawing in otherwise hard-to-reach parents.